Updated July 11, 2023

 - In a bearish market, the buyer may incur losses as the spot rate will likely decline shortly, which means the expected spot rate will be lower than the current spot rate.

 - The fluctuation of the SR can be a tricky business in a fluctuating market scenario.

 - SR exposes the stakeholders to market vagaries, which can be mitigated to some extent by using forward and future contracts.
 Nevertheless, some portion of the risk continues to remain.

 This is a guide to Spot Rate.
-Here we also discuss the introduction and how to find an expected spot rate along with advantages and disadvantages.
+Here we also discuss the introduction, how to find an expected spot rate, and advantages and disadvantages.
 You may also have a look at the following articles to learn more –